Convicted Driver's Insurance

 Your insurance company you were with at the time of your conviction is most probably not a specialised insurer and you will be denied further insurance.
 Don’t worry, this just means that your insurance company does not have the specialised underwriting for convicted drivers and you will need to find an insurer who does.

-Finding good rates and a specialised broker is just a case of shopping around like you would for normal insurance.
-However, for industry know how you can use Compare UK Quotes to help you search.
+Finding good rates and a specialised broker is just a case of shopping around like you would for any other type of insurance.